 Where Can We Find Graben In Israel?

 One of the best examples to see an impressive graben is when I am on a private tour of the Sea of Galilee.
-There, next to highway 65, on our way see the Ancient Galilee Boat suddenly you can see the amazing Beit Netofa Valley.
-And if you are lucky and you are coming in a good winter; So you will see the Beit Netofa Valley filled with water forming an impressive shallow lake.
+There, next to highway 65, on our way, see the Ancient Galilee Boat suddenly, you can see the amazing Beit Netofa Valley.
+And if you are lucky and come in a good winter; So you will see the Beit Netofa Valley filled with water forming an impressive shallow lake.

-The Valley is 16 km long and on average 3 km wide.
-A graben formed by two parallel east-west trending faults; running to its north and south.
-In fact, it lies between two horsts forming the Yodfat range to the north; and the Tur’an range to the south.
-Basically, separating the heart of Galilee from the Nazareth area.
-Limestone hills to the east indicate the valley was also shaped by karstic processes.
+The Valley is 16 km long and, on average, 3 km wide.
+A graben formed by two parallel east-west trending faults, running to its north and south.
+In fact, it lies between two horsts forming the Yodfat range to the north; and the Tur’an range to the south, basically, separating the heart of Galilee from the Nazareth area.
+Limestone hills to the east indicate karstic processes also shaped the valley.

-If you will Come In The Winter You Might See A Beautiful Lake
+If you Come In The Winter, You Might See A Beautiful Lake

 In the winter the valley is full of water.
 As a result, a beautiful lake is filling the bottom of the valley.
 Actually, the reason for that is the soil.
 The valley soil is fatty clay relatively impermeable to water.
 Leading to seasonal floods in the winter.
 Already in the 14th century the medieval geographer, Al-Dimashqi mentions it.